aws-samples/aws-batch-comp-infrastructure-sample/infrastructure/README-Infrastructure.md

 Basic knowledge of AWS accounts and services is helpful, but we will walk you through all of the necessary steps.

-We recommend that your development environment be hosted on Mac OS Sonoma, Amazon Linux 2 (AL2) or Ubuntu 22.
+We recommend that your development environment be hosted on Mac OS Sonoma, Amazon Linux 2 (AL2) or Ubuntu 20.
 Other platforms may work, but have not been tested.
+The competition itself runs on AL2.

 ### Installing the AWS CLI